97 free things to see & do in Las Vegas

 Last update: October 2021

 On the strip

 - Welcome to Las Vegas sign.
 Take your picture at an iconic monument, a Vegas landmark since 1959.
 It's in the median on Las Vegas Blvd. (the Strip), 3/4 of a mile South of Mandalay Bay.
-In 2008 the county finally opened parking lot in the median, then in 2015 added a signalized crossing, so tourists no longer have to risk death by running across Las Vegas Blvd. to get under the sign.
-Here's the Wikipedia article on the welcome sign.
+In 2008 the county finally opened a parking lot in the median, then in 2015 added a signalized crossing, so tourists no longer have to risk death by running across Las Vegas Blvd. to get to the sign.
+Here's the Wikipedia article on the sign.
 5200 S. Las Vegas Blvd.
-Take the Deuce bus, or the SDX bus to Mandalay Bay and then walk 15 minutes South.
+Take the Deuce bus straight there.

 - Worst mass shooting site.
 It's macabre, but a lot of people want to see it: On Oct.
 1, 2017, a man busted out the window of his 32nd-floor room at the Mandalay Bay and shot people at a nearby outdoor concert, killing 58 of them, making it the worst mass shooting in U.S. history.
 You can't tell which room he was in from the ground, but you can still look at the building and contemplate the gravity of the event. (more)

 - Medieval Castle.
-The Excalibur's architecture as a throwback to the time of King Arthur.
+The Excalibur's architecture is a throwback to the time of King Arthur.

-- New York City Skyline.
+- Manhattan Skyline.
 The exterior of the New York New York casino features a NYC skyline, including an impressively large replica of the Statue of Liberty.
 You can also walk a replica Brooklyn Bridge.
 Incidentally, "Manhattan Skyline" is the best track on the Saturday Night Fever soundtrack.

 - Hello Kitty mural.
 At the Hello Kitty Café in "The Park", between NY NY and Park MGM.